Cybersecurity laws and legislation (2024 update)

 Michael Brands

 Determining the cybersecurity regulations that apply to your business depends on the industry you operate in, the geographical location of your organization, the location of your clientele, and other factors.
-Here are some of the most important cybersecurity laws broken down by region that every MSP should know:
+Here are some of the most important cybersecurity laws and industry regulations for MSPs, including some that are new in 2024, broken down by region:

 The United States